SalimRK/webdirect/README.md

 Explain how users can use your project or provide code examples and instructions.
 You can also include screenshots or other visuals if applicable.

-## Contributing

-Specify any guidelines for contributors, such as bug reporting, feature suggestions, or pull request instructions.

 ## License

-Indicate the license under which your project is distributed.
-If you're using multiple licenses or have specific files with different licenses, please mention that as well.
+This project is licensed under the [MIT License](https://github.com/SalimRK/webdirect/blob/main/LICENSE.txt "MIT License").

 ## Contact

-For any questions or inquiries, please contact rizksalimrizk.com
+For any questions or inquiries, please contact rizksalimrizk@gmail.com